aaronland/go-artisanal-integers-proxy/README.md

 ### proxy-server

-Proxy, pre-load and buffer requests to the Brooklyn Integers `brooklyn.integers.create` API method.
+Proxy, pre-load and buffer requests to one or more artisanal integer services "create an integer" API endpoints.
 No, really.

 ```
 > ./bin/proxy-server -h